Hmong Americans: Languages and culture

-The Hmong language is spoken by approximately 4 million with about 5% residing in the United States.
+The Hmong language is spoken by approximately 73% of Hmong people aged 5 and older who are living in the United States.
 There are two main different dialects, Hmong Leeg and Hmong Dawb.
 In America, these are known as Hmong Leeg and White Hmong.
 Many of the vowel sounds are quite a bit different in these dialects compared to some of the Asian ones.
 In the United States, about 60% speak White Hmong and 40% speak Hmong Leeg.
-The Centers for Disease Control states "Though some Hmong report difficulty understanding speakers of a dialect not their own, for the most part, White and Hmong Leeg speakers seem to understand one another."
+The Centers for Disease Control state "Though some Hmong report difficulty understanding speakers of a dialect not their own, for the most part, White and Hmong Leeg speakers seem to understand one another."
 As of 2012, Hmong in California are developing a Hmong-English online translator, in collaboration with Microsoft.
 Research in nursing shows that when translating from English to Hmong, specifically in the healthcare context, the translator must take into account the absence of equivalent concepts because Hmong comes from an oral tradition.
 For example, the word and concept for "prostate" does not exist.
 Cultural sensitivity is another consideration.
 For example, direct translation that mention body parts can cause discomfort.

 To maintain Hmong culture, history, and language, many organizations were created to conserve Hmong culture including the Lao Veterans of America, Lao Veterans of America Institute, Lao Human Rights Council, Hmong Advancement, Inc., Hmong Advance, Inc., United League for Democracy in Laos, Inc., Lao Family, Hmong National Development (HND) association and the Hmong Today and Hmong Times newspapers.
 In the case of kinship among other relatives in the United States, the Hmong people tend to stay in groups where there are much other Hmong residing.
 This allows them to share their cultural values and practices together.